gbechara/gcpdemos/devopsdemo1/README.md

 ```
 Note: on mac use sed -i "" "s/XXX/$XXX/g" filename.yaml

+# Intalling the demo

-# Step 1 - Terraform set up of the project
+## Step 1 - Terraform set up of the project
 Prepare your Google Workstation using ../workstationdemo2/Dockerfile. <br/>

 On your github repo